mlpack/blog/doc/tutorials/Saurabh2017Week01.md

+@brief Build testing with Docker and VMs - Week 1
+@author Saurabh Gupta
-Title: Build testing with Docker and VMs
+@page Saurabh2017WeekOne Build testing with Docker and VMs - Week 1
-Date: 2017-06-04 12:18:00
+@date 2017-06-04 12:18:00

-Tags: gsoc, docker, mlpack, containerization
-Author: Saurabh Gupta
+@section Saurabh2017WeekOne Build testing with Docker and VMs - Week 1

 With getting selected in Google Summer of Code 2017 to work for the project mlpack this is my first major opportunity to contribute to the open source community.